-The brand was named after Jahna’s Grandma Rosella.
-While Rosella, her husband Omar and their family of six children didn’t have much money, she took pride in looking nice—her hair and nails were always done.
-A daughter of German-Polish immigrants, a child of the Great Depression and a WWII army wife, she was used to making the most of what she had, rewearing, repairing and repurposing clothing with her trusty Singer sewing machine.
-It was second nature for her to prolong the life of her clothing.
+Rosella Vintage is named after Jahna’s grandmother, Rosella.
+While she, her husband Omar, and their six children didn’t have much money, she always took pride in looking put together—her hair and nails were never without care.
+A daughter of German-Polish immigrants, a child of the Great Depression, and a WWII army wife, Rosella learned early to make the most of what she had.

 Sustainability